About the TOM Global Innovation Challenge

 Using the TOM Documentation Platform participants will fill out the concept form;

 2D/3D sketches (CAD files, drawings, pictures, videos)

 A Working Model is a model that proves the basic assumptions or features of the proposed solution.
 It can be made of any material but must include sketches, photos or CAD files that can help replicate that model.
 It should also include feedback from a Need Knower after at least one user test.

-Using the TOM Online Documentation Platform fill out the Working Model form;
+Using the TOM Documentation Platform, participants fill out the Working Model form;